carloocchiena/python_portale_offerte_automation/README.md

 please note you have to download an updated version of chromedrivers from  https://chromedriver.chromium.org/downloads

+Script has been tested on early 2021; I don't plan to implement it further, it may needs some error handling logic at least.

+If interested in it, I'll be happy to jump back on the task.

 Please be so kind to star or fork if you want to use it for personal use :)